-You can get more information about this in our document called Anxiety, Fear, and Depression.
+You can get more information about this in Anxiety, Fear, and Depression.

 Feeling sad and down at times is normal with cancer and the side effects of treatment.
 But you don’t have to feel down all the time.
 Depression can be a very serious problem, but it can be treated.
 Talk to your doctor if you feel down or depressed.
 A trained mental health professional may be able to help you feel better – no matter what’s making you feel depressed.

 About 1 in 4 people with cancer will become clinically depressed.
 And these numbers are higher in those with advanced cancer.
 Clinical depression is more than being sad.
 It can cause great distress and require medical care.
 Patients, family, and friends should watch for the following symptoms of depression.

 - No interest or pleasure in everyday things